Vietnam.vn - Nền tảng quảng bá Việt Nam

 The couple agreed to leave the United States voluntarily in 2000 but then continued to try to legalize their status for more than two decades.
 By August 2021, they had exhausted all legal options, leading to their deportation.
 ICE has not said whether they were ever allowed to stay after that.

-The case is part of a tough immigration crackdown by the Trump administration, which has recently used an 18th-century wartime law to deport hundreds of Venezuelans without due process and in defiance of court orders.
+The case is seen as part of a tough immigration crackdown by the Trump administration, which has recently used an 18th-century wartime law to deport hundreds of Venezuelans without due process and in defiance of court orders.

 Gladys and Nelson Gonzalez arrived in the United States at a time when Colombia was engulfed in violence between the government, drug cartels and leftist guerrillas.
 For years, immigrants like them could be granted temporary asylum on humanitarian or health grounds as long as they complied with ICE’s requests.
 But now, even such cases are no longer tolerated.